 2013-14 (Sophomore): Scott saw her role increase from her freshman campaign as her minutes per game nearly doubled (26.6) and she started in 20 games on the season.
 She concluded her second season as an Aggie averaging 10.8 points per game and three rebounds per game.
 Scott scored in double-figures on 13 different occasions including seven of her last eight games played.
 Scott recorded a career-high 36 points on Jan.
 16 in a win against Chicago State.
-In that game, she also worked her way into the record books by going 11-20 from three-point range which was a new WAC and school record for a single game performance.
+In that game, she also worked her way into the record books by going 11-20 from three-point range, which was a new WAC and school record for a single game performance.
 It also is the most three-pointers attempted in NM State history.
-Her performance in the 82-61 win over the Cougars also tied Scott with eight others for the second most sing-game three’s in NCAA history.
 She came back two days later to score 25 points, helping NM State to a 106-77 win over Kansas City.
 She was named WAC Player of the Week for the week of Jan.
 13-19.

 2012-13 (Freshman): Scott played in all 31 games as a freshman for the Aggies and started in nine.
-Her first start of her career was against UT Arlington (12/29) when she worked for a career high 18 points.
+Her first start of her career was against UT Arlington when she worked for a career-high 18 points.
 She had four games shooting in double figures, including three in-a-row late in WAC play.
 Scott shot a team-leading 80 percent from the free throw line by making 16-20 on the year.
-Scott made 35 three pointers during the season which ranked third on the team and made a career-high five three point shots against San Jose State (2/14).
+Scott made 35 3-pointers during the season, which ranked third on the team and made a career-high five three point shots against San Jose State.
 She finished her inaugural season with a .290 field goal percentage while averaging 13.5 minutes a game on the court.

 As a junior at Madras she averaged 12.2 points, 5.6 rebounds, 3.8 assists and 2.6 steals per game.
 Scott helped lead the White Buffaloes to a 21-8 record and advance to the Oregon 4A State Semifinals.
 Scott scored 12 points in a semifinal loss to Cascade and tallied 17 against Henley in the state's third-place game.
 Scott averaged 14 points per game in the OSAA state championship tournament and was named to the 2011 Oregon State Championship Tournament first team.
 She also earned Class 4A All-State second team honors after her junior campaign.
 The guard also claimed first team All-Tri-Valley Conference accolades in 2011.